GriffinPlus/dotnet-libs-fastactivator/README.md

 ### Class: GriffinPlus.Lib.FastCreator&lt;TCreator&gt;

 If you need to create an instance of a certain type that is not known at compile time, you can use the following method to obtain a delegate that creates an instance of the specified type passing the delegate's arguments to the invoked constructor.
 The creator delegate `TCreator` must therefore have return type `System.Object` and parameters that exactly match the parameter types of the constructor to invoke.
-To create an instance of the specified type, you simply need to invoke the delegate an pass the appropriate constructor parameters.
+To create an instance of the specified type, you simply need to invoke the delegate and pass the appropriate constructor parameters.

 ```csharp
 public static TCreator GetCreator(Type type);